greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_container_using.html.md

 SELECT * FROM plcontainer_refresh_config;
 ```

-The command runs a PL/Container function that updates the configuration on the master and segment instances and returns the status of the refresh.
+The command runs a PL/Container function that updates the configuration on the coordinator and segment instances and returns the status of the refresh.

 ```
  gp_segment_id | plcontainer_refresh_local_config